 There is some very minor barrel distortion.

 Chromatic aberration issues are very minimal.
 At f1.7 you can get some in some very high contrast situations, but they will clear up at f5.6.

 Art & Character

 The Character of this lens is fantastic.
-You won’t get as crazy or as fun character as you do with the 7Artisans 35mm f1.2, but instead you get a little nicer image quality but a little less flaring and bokeh.
+You won’t get as crazy or as a fun character as you do with the 7Artisans 35mm f1.2, but instead, you get a little nicer image quality but a little less flaring and bokeh.

-The Meike 35mm f1.7 is only an f1.7 lens, but depth of field is still very shallow.
-You will see some swirls in some situations and it can get a little edgy or nervous as you subject moves further back from the lens.
+The Meike 35mm f1.7 is only an f1.7 lens, but the depth of field is still very shallow.
+You will see some swirls in some situations and it can get a little edgy or nervous as your subject moves further back from the lens.
 But for the most part, it’s nice.
-Very rich and vibrant, the only problem is that swirl towards the corners and edges.
+Very rich and vibrant, the only problem is that swirl toward the corners and edges.